michaellihs/golab/README.md

 ### Login with Access Token

-First create a Gitlab [access token for your user](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html) in Gitlab (most likely an admin user).
+First create a Gitlab [personal access token for your user](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html) in Gitlab (most likely an admin user).

 Create a file `.golab.yml` in either `~/` or the directory you want to use golab with the following content: